GSA/digitalgov.gov/content/topics/usability/_index.md

 # Topic Title
 title: "Usability"
-deck: "How easily and effectively users can achieve their goals within a product or system."
+deck: "How easily and effectively people can accomplish their goals using a product or system, while having a positive experience."

 summary: "Usability refers to the measurement of how easily a user can accomplish their goals when using a service.
 This is usually measured through established research methodologies under the term “usability testing,” which includes success rates and customer satisfaction.